aptend/typing-transformer-obsidian/README.md

 }
 ```

 **By default, a space is added between each type**.
-However, there are several cases where spaces are not added
+However, there are several cases where spaces are not added:

 1. `MultiSpace` and the surrounding blocks
 1. `FWPunct` and surrounding blocks